 Most of the ‘campos’ south of San Felipe are actually places that lease lots for long-term occupancy and people build homes or park trailers on them.
 My goal was to see only the campgrounds, open beaches, and other points of interest so I could be up-to-speed for information to help fellow Baja travelers.
 I hope to help the people of Baja California by this and inform the travelers of what options they have, yet still leave enough mystery and not go on every road, so there is still a sense of adventure.
 Guidebooks have never made Baja California uninteresting, I have found.
 In fact, they compel me to see for myself and there is ALWAYS MORE to see and experience than any guidebook can share.

 This will be an ongoing project to recon the roads and sites in Baja as long as I am able to do this, either physically or financially.
 This is the first trip, so it is one to discover how this works and what I need to change.
 In addition to writing mileages and drive times, I also have the use of a GPS communicator that leaves a track of where I drive (or walk) and notes on any place I choose to comment.
 My friends and wife can text me as well.
 This is the Garmin-DeLorme inReach Explorer.

-So, while I won’t bore you with all the details of each day, I will share a few photos of what I saw along the way.
+Following the details of each day, I will share a few photos of what I saw along the way.
 I hope it inspires you all to see more of Baja California.
 This data will be able to be updated and those updates can come from any of you to make this a living map-guide to Baja California!